pvcraven/web-development-class/source/06_server_management/04_command_line/command_line.rst

 I am also logged in as a "normal user" because I have a ``$`` as a command prompt.
 If I was an administrator, I would see a ``#``.

+It is easy to get confused with terminal windows, and start typing in commands that are going to a different machine than you expected.
+Be careful, it is easy to delete files on a "production" server instead of your own local computer if you mix up windows.

 Directories and Files
 ---------------------